paulcbauer/courses-big-data-exercise-mannheim/chapter2.md

 ```

 <!-- Guidelines for contexts: https://instructor-support.datacamp.com/en/articles/2375526-course-coding-exercises. -->
 We are also interested in they types of variables that are included in the dataset.
-There are two ways to do this...
+There are several ways to check out those variables...

 `@instructions`
 <!-- Guidelines for instructions https://instructor-support.datacamp.com/en/articles/2375526-course-coding-exercises. -->
 1. With `names(data)` we can display the names of all the variables.
 Try that out.
 2. The function `str()` can be used to find out more about the variables.
 For instance, what kind of data type the variable is.
 We also can see how observations (rows) and variables we have in our data.
 Try that out.
 3. And we can use the `$` sign to directly access a variable in a dataset.
-Try out typing `data$name`
+Try out typing `data$name`.
+4. What observations do we find in the rows of the datatset (no code necessary here!).

 `@hint`
 <!-- Examples of good hints: https://instructor-support.datacamp.com/en/articles/2379164-hints-best-practices. -->